ericklein/air_quality/readme.md

 	- add error field to adafruitIO->airquality
 	- send error messages to MQTT for wait states
 		- timestamp->machine->error message
-- [FR][P2]090121: power; Deep sleep between sensor reads to lower battery consumption
 - [FR][P2]090121: power; Low battery messaging (to MQTT)
 - [FR][P2]090821: wifi; instead of while(1) if unable to connect to WiFi, it would be better to reset
 - [FR][P2]090921: sensor; check calibration before reading and calibrate if needed
 - [FR][P3]090921: wifi; more diagnostic information at connect in log
 - [FR][P2]090921: mqtt; log MQTT server errors https://io.adafruit.com/blog/example/2016/07/06/mqtt-error-reporting/
-- [FR][P3]091321: screen; convert pixel coordinates in screenUIBorders to offsets of the screen pixel size in X,Y
+- [FR][P3]091321: screen; convert pixel coordinates in screenUIBorders to offsets of display.width, display.height
+- [FR][P3]091321: mqtt; inject lat/long into data, other extended fields for adafruit io?
+- [FR][P3]091321: screen; cycle to local weather forcast

 ### Questions
 - [Q]100120: mqtt; Can I just subscribe to the higher level topic in connectToBroker() to get all the subs
 - [Q]120220: screen; Why do I need wire and spi for OLED displays?
 - [Q]082921: time; when do I need to timestamp data bound for MQTT; adafruit.io time stamps for me, does a local server?
 - [Q]090721: I've failed at compressing zuluDateTimeString() twice, what is the issue relative to string buildout?
+- [Q]091321: should I push data to MQTT as JSON?

 ### Revisions
 - 083120: First version based on merged sample code for sensors, SD.
 Ethernet code NOT working.